csgoh/roadmapper/DEVELOPING.md

 # Dev Guide

+## Linting

+Opening or changing a PR to the `main` branch automatically triggers checks of the linter Ruff.
+The configuration of the linter can be found in the [`pyproject.toml](./pyproject.toml).

+The linter is installed on your machine when you satisfy the specified dependencies with `pip install -r requirements.txt`.
+You can run the linter locally with executing `ruff check .` in the root directory of the repo.
+Some rule violations can be fixed by running `ruff check . --fix`.

 ## Automated Tests

 Before merging any PR into our `main` branch, we run automated tests on your modified source code.
 Besides some platform